ReScience/rescience.github.io/05-FAQ.md

 No. ReScience C promotes open access and relies on the volunteer work of editors and reviewers.
 And the free hosting by GitHub.

+ReScience C is a *platinum open-access* journal, which means that authors do not pay to publish and readers do not pay to read.

 ## Can I submit a paper using proprietary tools such as Matlab?